PUSH ENTERTAINMENT LIMITED

 6. INTERNATIONAL TRANSFERS

-As referred to in section 6 above, several of our external third parties are based outside the UK so their processing of your personal data will, in limited circumstances, involve a transfer of data outside the UK (as well as the EU).
+Several of our external third parties are based outside the UK and European Economic Area (EEA) so their processing of your personal data will, in limited circumstances, involve a transfer of data outside the UK/EEA.

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.
-This will include countries in the EEA.
-For further details please contact us.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+For further details, see – European Commission: Adequacy of the protection of personal data in non-EU countries at https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK to a non-EU country.
+Please contact PUSH ENTERTAINMENT LIMITED as described in the “Contact” section if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 7. DATA SECURITY